agCleo/GT-handbook/README.md

 GoTriple harvests the contents through the OAI-PMH and the DC standard.
 If not possible, acquisition of the contents through an OpenAIRE formatted file.
 - **Validation**
-Checking through the providers' dashboard that the content has been correctly ingested.
+Checking through the TRIPLE administrator's dashboard that the content has been correctly ingested and that metadata have been correctly detected.
+If this is the case, the providers’ data is imported in the GoTriple index.

 ### Content provider's dashboard
 This workflow will occur through the content provider's space.
 Upon the content provider's registration, this space will allow the content provider to communicate with the GoTriple administrators and follow the harvesting of the data.